jefnic23/spot-the-plane/README.md

 - [ ] Add some sort of review tab where photos of the day are stored with links
 - [ ] Keep track of game state in local storage so that users can't reload page to restart game
+- [ ] If a user leaves the game before finishing, prompt to continue playing when they go to resume
 - [ ] Add support buttons (BuyMeACoffee, etc.) to postgame screen
 - [x] Add Google analytics
 - [x] Store best time in local storage